jtyers/qutebrowser-profile/README.md

 # qutebrowser-profile

-A simple wrapper script for qutebrowser that allows you to maintain different profiles, each with their own history and session state but sharing the same `config.py`.
+A wrapper script for qutebrowser that allows you to maintain different profiles, each with their own history and session state but sharing the same `config.py`.

 ## Why?